 Did you create images of the sexual abuse of children?
-Yes No Did you distribute images of the sexual abuse of children?
-Yes No

-- 1. How many were 12 years old or younger? - a.
-What are/were the gender(s) of the victim(s)? - 2.
-How many were 13 years or older? - a.
-What are/were the gender(s) of the victim(s)? - 3.
-How old were you when you started? - 4.
-How old were you the last time you did this? - 5.
-Why did you stop? - 6.
-During this time frame, how often did you engage in this behavior (e.g., 3 times per week)? .
-If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames. - 7.
-Please write about creating and/or distributing sexually abusive images of children.
-Include information about how you obtained victims and adult offenders for the creation of the images.
-Discuss why you chose the specific images and themes to produce and/or distribute.
-Detail is important so that you and your therapist can better understand the context(s) in which you engaged in this behavior. - 8.
-Do you now possess sexually abusive images of children?
+Did you distribute images of the sexual abuse of children?
+If yes, ple ase answer the following questions: 1.
+How many were 12 years old or younger? a.
+What are/were the gender(s) of the victim(s)?
+2. How many were 13 years or older? a.
+What are/were the gender(s) of the victim(s)?
+3. How old were you when you started?
+4. How old were you the last time you did this?
+5. Why did you stop?
+6. During this time frame, how often did you engage in this behavior (e.g., 3 times per week)?
+If this answer varies during different periods of your life, please identify those time periods (either by age or month and year) and then list the frequency for those time frames.
+7. Please write about creating and/or distributing sexually abusive images of Include information about how you obtained victims and adult offended creation of the images.
+Discuss why you chose the specific images and produce and/or distribute.
+Detail is important so that you and your the ers for theme the s to better understand the context(s) in which you engaged in this behavior.

+8. Do you now possess sexually abusive images of children?
 What did you do with those images once they were in your possession?
 (If previously discussed in #4, please state so.
 There is no need to repeat the information.)
-Where are the images now? - 9.
-Are you currently benefiting, financially or otherwise, from any of the images you created and/or distributed? - 10.
+Where are the images now?

+- 9. Are you currently benefiting, financially or otherwise, from any of the images you created and/or distributed? - 10.
 As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
 If so, please call your therapist now and schedule a time so you may discuss this further.